BlockchainCommons/lethekit/README.md

 Your LetheKit can be charged or recharged with a micro-USB connection.

+## Gordian Principles

+**Gordian LetheKit** is a hardware exemplar meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
+This includes:

+* **Independence.** LetheKit ensures that you're in total control of your seeds.
+* **Privacy.** LetheKit is totally offline.
+* **Resilience.** LetheKit depends on you for its resilience, since you must back up your words or codes.
+* **Openness.** LetheKit communicates through airgaps via URs and QRs, for maximum interoperability.

+Blockchain Commons apps do not phone home and do not run ads.
+Some are available through various app stores; all are available in our code repositories for your usage.

 ## Status - Late Alpha

 *LetheKit* is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.